WoR-Workinprogress-images_1.4.1.jpg

 This text was originally written in French.
 English translation by Marie de Ganay.

-Production: The research and development of the project were carried out as part of the EMBracing the Ocean residency program organized by the European Marine Board.
-This residency is an activity linked to the United Nations Decade of Ocean Science for Sustainable Development.
-Co-produced by La Chapelle Jeanne d’Arc, Contemporary Art Center of National Interest.
+Production: The research and development of the project were initiated during the EMBracing the Ocean residency program, organised by the European Marine Board, as part of the United Nations Decade of Ocean Science for Sustainable Development.
+The project was co-produced by La Chapelle Jeanne d’Arc, Contemporary Art Center of National Interest, with the support of the Wallonia-Brussels Federation.

 Scientific collaborators : Dr. Clea Parcerisas, Dr. Marine Severin

-Support in cultural research : Pauline Lisowski (art critic and curator)
+Cultural research support : Pauline Lisowski (art critic and curator)

 Sound mix: Grady Steele